 There is no doubt Ferguson’s confidence in his recruit waivered, but the Champions League trip to De Gea’s hometown in February 2013 to face Jose Mourinho’s Real Madrid confirmed the manager’s faith was well placed.

-On more familiar territory, De Gea shone to earn United a 1-1 draw, making two particularly impressive stops to deny Fabio Coentrao – the first a diving save to turn a low drive on to the post, the second a kick-save from a header which showcased De Gea’s tendency to use his feet as a barrier, as well as a wand with which to deliver the ball on demand anywhere around the pitch.
+De Gea shone to earn United a 1-1 draw, making two particularly impressive stops to deny Fabio Coentrao – the first a diving save to turn a low drive on to the post, the second a kick-save from a header which showcased De Gea’s tendency to use his feet as a barrier, as well as a wand with which to deliver the ball on demand anywhere around the pitch.

 From that point in Madrid, 20 months after arriving in Manchester from the Spanish capital, De Gea has gone from strength to strength.